ProyectoPAIS/VICOS/README.md

 # SARS-CoV-2 co-infections

 ## Software
-The whole pipeline is runned using Docker and a basic Python instalation, there is no need to install nothing else.
+The whole pipeline runs using Docker and a basic Python installation, there is no need to install nothing else.

 ## Steps